nkapila6/nk/content/masters/cs7643-review.md

   - "#cs7643"
   - "#preparation-work"
 date: 2024-12-26
+updated: 2024-01-03
 ---
 A ✨Deep Review✨ on Georgia Tech's [Deep Learning](https://omscs.gatech.edu/cs-7643-deep-learning) course.

 <center><iframe width="500" height="300" src="https://www.youtube.com/embed/EgqUJOudrcM" title="Calvin Harris &amp; Disciples - How Deep Is Your Love" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></center>

 > [!WARNING] How Deep Is Your Love?
-> How deep is your model, can it go deeper?
+> How deep is your model, can it go any deeper?

-Now that you have completed the 7641 Machine Learning class (assuming you're not not naughty and have not skipped it), you can focus solely on neural network architectures and leverage their representational power to tackle much more complex problems.
+Now that you have completed the 7641 Machine Learning class (assuming you're not naughty and have not skipped it), you can focus solely on neural network architectures and leverage their representational power to tackle much more complex problems.
 ## **Important note**

 - I took this class in Fall of 2024, the requirements of specific assignments could have changed for the upcoming semesters.